-- 2.1 The Employer recognizes the Union as the exclusive bargaining agency for a bargaining unit made up of OPGI Employees whose classifications are defined in Subsection 2.4 engaged in all construction industry work on the Employer's property in the Province of Ontario.
+- 2.1 The Employer recognizes the Union as the exclusive bargaining agency for a bargaining unit made up of BRUCE POWER LP employees whose classifications are defined in Subsection 2.5 engaged in all construction industry work on the Employer's property in the Province of Ontario.

-- 2.2 This work shall be performed in the Province of Ontario on OPGI property for generating facilities.
+- 2.2 This work shall be performed in the Province of Ontario on BRUCE POWER LP property for generating facilities.
 This work includes the building of generating stations, hydraulic works, heavy water facilities, microwave and repeater stations and Miscellaneous Hydraulic Projects but excludes the building of commercial-type office facilities at urban locations remote from operating facilities.

 - 2.3 The work encompasses:

 - (i) construction of new facilities

 - (ii) additions to existing facilities

 - (iii) modifications

 - (iv) rehabilitation

 - (v) reconstruction of existing facilities

-- 2.4 The bargaining unit under this Agreement shall comprise the following classifications
+- 2.4 The parties understand how important it is for the continued success of all the units at the Bruce site.
+The parties understand that maintaining this pool of Nuclear specific CUSW members in the local community is important to the success of Bruce Power LP.
+The development and use of these unique skill sets allows Bruce Power LP to perform what ever electrical work that may be required on its units.
+The parties recognize that CUSW has the right to bargain for all electrical construction work.